-Course Code/Title: TXDN 2917 The Whole Cloth Experience: Machine Knit
+Course Code/Title: TXDN 2917 The Whole Cloth Experience: Machine Knit Academic Dean: Jared Peters

-In this course, students use a manual knitting machine to experience the magic of transforming yarn into cloth and garments.
+In this course, students use a manual knitting machine to experience the magic of transforming yarn into cloth and original designs.
 This major area of textile study focuses on the design and construction of a variety of knitted pieces.
-They produce a number of samples and then apply their accumulated knowledge and technical abilities in a final textiles project in this medium.
+Students start by learning the basics: things like casting on, binding off, increasing, and decreasing.
+They quickly move into more techniques including striping, creating picots, and ladders.
+The course is hands-on and they learn how the machines function as well as trouble-shooting issues that come up.
+They produce a number of samples and then apply their accumulated knowledge and technical abilities in polished textiles projects in this medium.